Top 45+ Flutter Interview Questions And Answers

 • Widgets can share state and data without explicitly sending them through constructor arguments, thanks to the InheritedWidget feature.

-86. How can you optimize the performance of a Flutter app?
+86. What are some methods to optimize the performance of a Flutter app?

 Ans: